Frequently Asked Questions with Dog Behaviourist, Nick Jones MA

 • Considering your dog's daily routine and diet.

-• Exercising your dog before the consultation to help them focus.
+• Exercising your dog before the consultation to help them relax.

-• Bringing your dog's favourite treats and toys.
+• Have a few of your dog's favourite treats and toys.

 • Keeping an open mind and being ready to learn.